calvium/react-native-component-viewer/README.md

 # Usage

 This library does not assume any specific navigation library is in use.
-It can thus be configured to work with any, for example react-navigation, react-native-router-flux, and others.
+As a result it can be configured for us with [react-navigation](https://github.com/react-community/react-navigation), [react-native-router-flux](https://github.com/aksonov/react-native-router-flux), and others.

 ## Usage in react-native-router-flux